metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `features` (List of String) List of additional features to enable.
 They are all disabled by default.
 Enabling additional features might have performance impacts.
 Possible values are:<br>- 'PacketDrop': enable the packets drop flows logging feature.
 This feature requires mountingthe kernel debug filesystem, so the eBPF pod has to run as privileged.If the 'spec.agent.ebpf.privileged' parameter is not set, an error is reported.<br>- 'DNSTracking': enable the DNS tracking feature.<br>- 'FlowRTT': enable flow latency (sRTT) extraction in the eBPF agent from TCP traffic.<br>
 - `flow_filter` (Attributes) 'flowFilter' defines the eBPF agent configuration regarding flow filtering (see [below for nested schema](#nestedatt--spec--agent--ebpf--flow_filter))
 - `image_pull_policy` (String) 'imagePullPolicy' is the Kubernetes pull policy for the image defined above
 - `interfaces` (List of String) 'interfaces' contains the interface names from where flows are collected.
-If empty, the agentfetches all the interfaces in the system, excepting the ones listed in ExcludeInterfaces.An entry enclosed by slashes, such as '/br-/', is matched as a regular expression.Otherwise it is matched as a case-sensitive string.
+If empty, the agentfetches all the interfaces in the system, excepting the ones listed in 'excludeInterfaces'.An entry enclosed by slashes, such as '/br-/', is matched as a regular expression.Otherwise it is matched as a case-sensitive string.
 - `kafka_batch_size` (Number) 'kafkaBatchSize' limits the maximum size of a request in bytes before being sent to a partition.
 Ignored when not using Kafka.
 Default: 1MB.
 - `log_level` (String) 'logLevel' defines the log level for the NetObserv eBPF Agent
 - `metrics` (Attributes) 'metrics' defines the eBPF agent configuration regarding metrics (see [below for nested schema](#nestedatt--spec--agent--ebpf--metrics))